Phacenox/Empathetic-Headline-Service/README.md

 An ‘authorized’ user can submit a headline to be reviewed.
 Any user can review headlines, with no knowledge whether or not it is real (randomly chosen).
-The ‘authorized’ user can then view all the responses and decide whether or not to use it for their article.
+The ‘authorized’ user can then view all the responses and decide whether or not to use it for their article. (no authorization needed in this version)

 The sample code was retrieved from: https://github.com/watson-developer-cloud/food-coach files that were edited or added are: